ClutchKick2207/ClutchKick2207/README.md

 ## About me:

 I am a programmer that's in high-school.
-I love learning about Cyber-Security, and I predominantly work with Python.
-I aim to learn more about Social-Engineering, Ethical Hacking, Machine Learning and Bash.
-I am aiming to work more with Social-Engineering tools such as SET and Metasploit.
-I am currently working on Machine Learning (including using languages such as Octave, Python and Jupyter Notebooks).
-I enjoy working with hardware, and I work extensively repairing and building PCs, while also educating others on how to stay safe online, and how to utilise their hardware to the fullest.
+I love learning about Cyber-Security, and I predominantly work with Python and Swift.
+I aim to learn more about Social-Engineering, Ethical Hacking, Machine Learning, Swift and Bash.
+I am learning to work more with Social-Engineering tools such as SET and Metasploit.
+I am currently working on learning more about Swift and potentially using it as my main Programming Language due to verstatility and speed that it brings, while remaining very simple.
+I enjoy working with hardware, and I work extensively repairing and building PCs (including the Mac I am writing this on!), while also educating others on how to stay safe online, and how to utilise their hardware to the fullest.
 I love working with others, and I hope to teach and learn!
+Feel free to have a look through what I am working on, and I am happy to work on anything hardware!

 ## Get in touch